voxa/vin/README.md

 # @voxasoftworks/vin

-`@voxasoftworks/vin` is a package for validating vehicle identification numbers (VINs) written in TypeScript.
+`@voxasoftworks/vin` is a Typescript package for validating North American vehicle identification numbers (VINs)

 This package checks for the right length, the right characters and a correct check digit.